 Richard has held senior leadership and general management positions in a number of diverse industries in a career spanning 32 years.
 He has held Board of Director positions in both commercial and not for profit organisations.
 He holds a Bachelor of Engineering in Civil Engineering and a Master Business Administration.
 Richard is currently General Manager SA for Metricon Homes and is also the Master Builders Association President in SA.

-Fiona is a Director of Perks & Associates with over 20 years of experience providing strategic business advice to both the private and public sector.
-Fiona has a Bachelor of Commerce, is a Fellow of the Institute of Chartered Accountants and a Graduate of the Australian Institute of Company Directors.
-Fiona currently sits on the Boards of the Adelaide Venue Management Corporation, The South Australian Tourism Commission and the Perks Foundation.
+Fiona has over 25 years of experience providing strategic business and governance advice to both the private and public sector.
+Fiona has a Bachelor of Commerce, is a Fellow of Chartered Accountants Australia & New Zealand and a Graduate of the Australian Institute of Company Directors.

 Marcus is General Counsel and Company Secretary of Adelaide Brighton Ltd, where he leads the legal and governance functions and is a member of the executive management team for this S&P/ASX100 company.
 An experienced commercial lawyer, he has previously held positions as General Counsel of F H Faulding & Co Limited and Senior Legal Counsel – Pharmaceuticals with Mayne Group Limited, and he was a partner with solicitors Finlaysons.